Rex-Royal/poc_qt_websockets/README.md

     ./compile.sh && ./build/app_qt -w ws://localhost:3002
     ```

 3. If you have a true "let's encrypt" certificate on a proper domain, you can use the web server.
 If not, the web GUI will not work anymore.
-Here is how you test it:
+Here is how you test it using websocat, a [Rust project](https://www.rust-lang.org/tools/install):

     ```bash
     git clone https://github.com/vi/websocat.git